 Because they are supposed to hold money for a long time, savings accounts typically come with restrictions on how much or how often you can withdraw money and transfer funds without paying a monthly fee.

 Most savings accounts accrue interest.
 Savings account interest rates vary from bank to bank.
-As a consumer, you want to shop around for savings account with the best interest rate so that you can make the most off of your money.
+As a consumer, you want to shop around for a savings account with the best interest rate so that you can make the most out of your money.

-A savings account can also help you deal with unexpected expenses.
-Many borrowers without savings turn to online installment loans when they’re in a bind.
+A savings fund can also help you deal with unexpected expenses.
+Many borrowers without savings turn to online loans or a personal loan when they’re in a bind.
 But if you have money set aside, you won’t need to.
+There are also special loans, called share-secured loans, that require the borrower to have a savings account as collateral.

 Federal Deposit Insurance Corporation (FDIC)